 As these missionaries from the mountains encountered others they would sense some were open to biblical truth.
 When they were lead by God’s Spirit they gave these people sections of Holy Scripture.
 Sometimes their gift was only a page or even a few verses, sometimes it was an entire book.
 These gifts were words of life to people who had never seen the Bible in their own language, and in doing so the Waldensians were daily risking their own lives.
 In sharing the Gospel these people from the wilderness sowed seeds of salvation that would bring spiritual enlightenment to thousands.

-The Waldensian motto became “lux lucet in tenebris” – a light shining in darkness.
+The Waldensian motto became “lux lucet in tenebris” – meaning a light shining in darkness.

 So, it was only a matter of time before the dark forces of kings and popes – realising their hold on their kingdoms would be lost if people read the Bible for themselves – would unleash multiple massacres on the Waldnesians that would shock the world.